Kefir Grains versus Kefir Powdered Starter

 Making your fermented goods at home has never been simpler.

-• New and primed for fermentation.
+• The product is new and primed for fermentation.

-• Reusable cultures – Use repeatedly.
+• Reusable cultures—Use repeatedly.

 • Your cultures will develop and expand over time.